platformsh/legacy-cli/README.md

 Available commands:
-  docs                                    Open the Platform.sh online documentation help                                    Displays help for a command list                                    Lists commands login                                   Log in to Platform.sh
+  docs                                    Open the Platform.sh online documentation git                                     Run a Git command in the local repository help                                    Displays help for a command list                                    Lists commands login                                   Log in to Platform.sh